TN 35 (04-24)

 a.
 Example 1: Individual lives with other relatives

-Margaret, who is a widow, files for a subsidy and lives with her two aged siblings who are also filing for a subsidy.
+Margaret, who is a surviving spouse, files for a subsidy and lives with two aged siblings who are also filing for a subsidy.
 Margaret does not provide the siblings with any financial support.
 Therefore, consider Margaret a one-person family when determining subsidy.

 b.
 Example 2: Individual lives with non-relatives